Skip to main content

 Why add LaTeX to a Confluence page?

-Adding LaTeX formulas to your documentation has never been easier!
-Here’s how to quickly format LaTeX in Confluence.
+Adding LaTeX formulas to your Confluence pages has never been easier!
+Follow our quick guided demo to learn how.

 Looking for other ways to boost your documentation?
 Read our guide and tips on how to effectively use Confluence for documentation.

 Note: You’ll need some previous knowledge of LaTeX in order to use it in Confluence.
-Furthermore, Confluence requires a macro that converts LaTeX to HTML using MathJax.
-You may also want to read the MathJax documentation to better understand how it works.
+Confluence also requires a macro that converts LaTeX to HTML using MathJax (we’ll cover it below).
+You might want to read the MathJax documentation to better understand how it works.

 What is LaTeX?